MicrosoftDocs/Viva/Viva/connections/sharepoint-app-bar.md

     > [!NOTE]
     > If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall "SharePoint Online Management Shell."

-2. Connect to SharePoint as a [global admin or SharePoint admin](/sharepoint/sharepoint-admin-role) in Microsoft 365.
+2. Connect to SharePoint as a [SharePoint admin](/sharepoint/sharepoint-admin-role) in Microsoft 365.
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

 3. Run the following command: